josestrk/PersonalQR/README.md

 USE
 --------------
-To use PersonalQR must be registered , but you can see through the profiles of other users QrCode
+To fully use PersonalQR you must be registered, but unregistered users can also view other users' profiles through their QR codes.

-> 1. Create user to Sign in.
+> 1. Create a new user.
-> 2. Enable account to user, in the mail have to the web sent, you open the link, this will activate your account.
+> 2. The website will send an e-mail with a link which must be opened for user activation.
-> 3. Use your acount to sing up and click the editor symbol (top left of the screen) and you can edit the personal information, you can change the profile photo and add your CV.
+> 3. Registered users can sign in by introducing their username and password.
-> 4. Enable permissions.Three types of permits (all, users only, only my).
+> 4. Registered users may modify their personal information, add a photo or add their CV.
-> 5. You don´t need saving.
-They keep themselves to modify.
+> 5. There are three levels of access to a user's information: all, registered users only, none (only that user).
-> 6. Exit and check profile.
+> 6. You don't need to save your changes.
+They will automatically come into effect.

 Contributors
 -------------